 The word atman has been used to denote the transcendental Self since the time of the ancient Upanishads.
-Even the etymology of the word predisposes toward this significance since “a” in this word is a negative particle and “tma” means “darkness.”
-Therefore “atma” or “atman” means “opposite to darkness,” “shining.”
-As such it is a key concept of Hindu metaphysics.
+The word has two components, a, which is used as a negation, and tma, meaning “darkness.”
+Therefore atma or atman means “the opposite of darkness,” “shining.”
+It is a key concept in Hindu metaphysics.

 Atman Is Immortal

 Atman is the immortal and immutable aspect of mortal existence, which is the substratum of everything in creation, including human beings.
 The Self is the essential core of our being, what is known in the Christian tradition as the eternal soul.
 It is our very essence.
 In most traditions of Hinduism, it is considered to be Pure Awareness.